 Over the next four years (2020–2023), the research project “Training the Archive” will explore the possibilities and risks of using AI to automatically structure data in order to support curatorial practice and artistic production.
 This will be accompanied by the research question of whether AI can learn research processes in such a way that enables it to recognize patterns, relations, and associations that would not be obvious to humans otherwise.
 Together with international artists and curators, we aim to develop a procedure that makes digital archives – and later the collection of the Ludwig Forum Aachen – researchable in new ways.
 This should also enable visitors to access the institution’s works in new, playful ways.

-The results of the research project will be continuously published on the website of the Ludwig Forum Aachen and GitHub.
+The results of the research project will be continuously published on the Blog of the Ludwig Forum Aachen and GitHub.
 A symposium with international experts is planned for the end of 2021 to promote professional exchange.
 An open source approach will be used in the implementation of the research project in order to make our progress directly available to any cultural institutions or members of the public who may be interested.

 Dominik Bönisch (Research Project Manager)

 A research project on the development of algorithms for pattern recognition in big data research at the Ludwig Forum Aachen and HMKV, Dortmund.